-He landed on the Hack Reactor Software Engineering Immersive Bootcamp, where he felt the positive effects of learning alongside others.
+He landed on our Live Online Software Engineering Immersive, where he felt the positive effects of learning alongside others.
 He especially appreciated the utility of pair programming.

 “The ability to verbally explain your thought process in a way that someone else can understand it while reading code out loud with another human being is so incredibly useful,” said Joe.
 “It's also very exhausting because you're trying to write code and communicate clearly with the team at the same time.
 That's a big cognitive load, but that was a massive contributor in building confidence for me.”